 Prior to NASA, he served as chief geologist at Enserch Exploration, Inc., working on projects around the world.
 He has been active in geological research in Antarctica and on the continental slope of the Gulf of Mexico.

-Dr. Reilly received a bachelor’s, master’s and doctorate degrees in geosciences from the University of Texas at Dallas.
+B.S. in Geosciences from the University of Texas at Dallas